isc-projects/kea/doc/sphinx/arm/ddns.rst

    used in a first-to-last preference; in other words, when D2 begins to process a request for this domain, it will pick the first server in this list and attempt to communicate with it.
-If that attempt fails, D2 will move to next one in the list and so on until either it is successful or the list is exhausted.
+If that attempt fails, D2 will move to the next one in the list and so on until either it is successful or the list is exhausted.

 To create a new Forward DDNS Domain, add a new domain element and set